jeongwoongc/Face-tracking-camera/README.md

 ## Face-tracking camera

 This is a face-tracking camera using OpenCV and an arduino.
-I will be testing my own custom model trained using a customized VGG16 architecture model and will be implementing both the pre-trained model within OpenCV (resnet SSD) and my own.
+I will be testing my own custom model trained using a customized VGG16 architecture model and will be implementing both the pre-trained model within OpenCV (resnet SSD).
 The camera will be able to track the face and center it to the middle of the screen.

 ## Getting Started